-Energy-smart day to day living is easier than you might think.
+Energy-smart day-to-day living is easier than you might think.

 While you can easily adjust the thermostat yourself to comfortable temperatures, it's more efficient to have a system that does it for you automatically.

 Since energy use for lighting accounts for some 10 percent of your electric bill, you can save by lightening up on your wattage.

-Or, try solar-powered pathway lamps (with batteries that store photovoltaic energy for nighttime us) or use high-efficiency sodium lamps for security lighting.
+Outdoors, replace incandescent lighting with high-pressure sodium or outdoor fluorescent bulbs for additional savings.
+Or try solar-powered pathway lamps (with batteries that store photovoltaic energy for nighttime use) or high-efficiency sodium lamps for security lighting.

 It's quite easy to cook up energy savings in the kitchen.
 If you keep range-top burners and reflectors clean, they'll reflect the heat better and require less energy for cooking.

 If you cook with electricity, turn off the burners several minutes before the end of the allotted cooking time.
 The burners will stay hot long enough to finish the job without using any more electricity.

 When you have a choice between using the range top and the oven, go with the former to save energy.

 If you use the oven, open it sparingly; each time you open it, heat escapes, and the oven will use even more energy to maintain the temperature.